Jacklyn Zeman, veteran 'General Hospital' cast member who played Bobbie Spencer, has died

 One of Zeman’s most memorable scenes was in 1994 and Bobbie’s daughter BJ is in a school bus accident that leaves her brain dead.
 Bobbie and then-husband Tony (played by Brad Maule) made the decision to donate their daughter’s heart to her cousin, Maxie, who was battling Kawasaki disease.

-Laura Wright, who played Bobbie’ daughter Carly Spencer, posted a series of broken heart emojis.
+Laura Wright, who plays Bobbie’s daughter Carly Spencer, posted a series of broken heart emojis.
 Jon Lindstrom, who plays Kevin Collins wrote, “This is going to take me a minute to process.
 I can’t believe such a life force as hers has left.”

 On ’One Life,” she played Lana McClain for a little more than one year and then left for “General Hospital.”
 “I didn’t even audition,” she told a blogger in 2010.
 Zeman was nominated for four Daytime Emmy Awards for her work on the show.